janavatter/gnn-sampling-study/README.md

 # Artifacts and Reproducibility
-## Sampling for Graph Neural Networks: Analyzing Performance Across Different Datasets
+## From Large to Small Graphs: How to Sample in Graph Neural Network Training
 Currently in submission.

 ### Artifacts